VOL. III - APPENDIX C

 Stephen Catt of Little Markley, Rushlake Green died on 21 May 1968 in Hailsham, aged 78 years.
 Daisy Eliza Catt of Little Marklye, Rushlake Green died on 8 March 1976, aged 85 years.

 William and Fanny's son Joseph Catt may have enlisted in the Royal Sussex Regiment on 6 December 1915.
 He served in 5th Battalion, C Company, 48th Division.
 After 7 months service he was transferred to the sick convoy suffering from tonsillitis.
 He recovered only to be wounded on 10 September 1917.
-He appears to have died in 1920 aged just 28 years old.
+Joseph Catt of White House, Warbleton died aged 28 years and was buried on 29 March 1920 in Warbleton.

 William and Fanny's son James Catt married Kate Leeves in 1920 in Hailsham.
 Kate Wilmshurst had been born on 8 August 1882, the daughter of Simeon Wilmshurst (1839 to 1912) and Orpah Catt (1846 to 1935).
 Orpah Catt was the daughter of Benjamin Catt (7 April 1808 to 1886) and Eliza Christmas Wratten (2 July 1809 to 1888) who married on 11 June 1829 at Herstmonceux.
 Benjamin's parents/Kate's great grandparents were John Catt (30 July 1786 to 1867) and Mary Henty (1781 to 1852).
 James Catt's great grandparents were also John Catt and Mary Henty (see above) making this a marriage of second cousins.
 Kate Wilmshurst had previously married Alfred Leeves in 1905 in Hailsham.
 Alfred Leeves was the son of William Leeves (1855 to 1935) and Frances Piper (1855 to 1933).
 Despite going back several generations I have been unable to connect Alfred to the Leeves that married into the Catt family (see above).
 In 1911 Alfred and Kate were living at Ranmore, Dorking and Alfred was a poultry farmer.
 They had a son